DHI/WaterBench-TimeSeries-WWTPINflow/code/README.md

 These notebooks are supposed to be read in ascending order.

 The two remaining notebooks include a modelling exercise to showcase how to use this repository can be used.
-They introduce potential feature transformations to enhance the predictive power of the data provided as well an implementation of an XGBOOST model.
+They introduce potential feature transformations to enhance the predictive power of the data and an implementation of an XGBOOST model.

 Finally, [utils](utils.py) contains helper functions used in some of the notebooks.